-A small mistake on a name or address, or the estimation of the first or last furnishing date, can invalidate a lien.
+A small mistake on a name or address, or the estimation of the first or last furnishing date can, and often has, been used by debtors to invalidate a lien.
 The smallest details can cause the greatest damage.
 For example, if a creditor estimates the date of last furnishing in a state like Florida, where the supplier has 45 days to serve a lien notice and the service was made in 46 days, the lien rights will vanish if challenged.
 NACM's Secured Transaction Services (STS) cited a case where a supplier lost all lien rights because the address where it delivered goods was slightly different than the address listed in contracts.
 The work site was literally across the street from the existing, but because the supplies went to a technically incorrect works site address, the supplier lost their lien rights.